 IACLE Case Report Series

-The IACLE Case Reports Series is a growing collection of interactive, illustrated case reports intended for use as a contact lens teaching resource by educators, practitioners and students.
+The IACLE Case Reports Series is a growing collection of interactive, illustrated case reports intended for use as a contact lens teaching resource for our members and their students.

 Case Report content includes:

 - Introducing lectures on related topics, assessing knowledge imparted by a lecture, the basis of a tutorial, a self-paced student learning aid, and continuing professional education.

 - Colour illustrations, videos, and useful references to the IACLE Contact Lens Course and other resources.

 - Interactive multiple-choice questions that guide the user towards the correct answer with explanations at every step.
 Progression through the report is not possible until a correct answer is achieved.

 IACLE Case Reports follow a sequential SOAPE format – Subjective information, Objective information, Assessment, treatment Plan, and patient Education.

 • The signs and symptoms the patient present with….. the primary problem